 Herein lies the problem: In the past, nursing training was progressive and ability based.
 You started as an auxiliary, or SEN, then, if you wanted, SRN, then you could, through hard work and dedication, become specialised (e.g. a midwife), or promoted, such as a ward sister, a matron.
 What has changed is the nursing degree, and while I am not involved in the medical profession, as I patient, and regular inmate of various hospitals, I see, and hear the difference.
 People are being promoted to posts they simply are not qualified to have – on the basis of a piece of paper.
 So, for instance, you have midwifery managers that have never delivered a baby, telling nurses that have brought thousands of people into the world how to do their job, how to be more efficient, how to meet targets – like the infants and the mothers are bars on a tally sheet.
 Dehumanised.

-Similarly, you have a multi-fold problem with nursing which, frankly, an idiot could have foreseen, but not, it seems, parliament (most of whom have private care, paid for by the tax payer in any case!).
+Similarly, you have a multi-fold problem with nursing which, frankly, an idiot could have foreseen, but not, it seems, parliament (most of whom have private care in any case!).

 For a start, you have the issue of nurses who are looking for a cheap and easy degree.
 They are not after a post in a caring profession, they absolutely do not want to lower themselves to empty catheters, clean up vomit, let alone wipe the arse of some 20-stone dementia patient!
 No, what they want is the academic piece of paper, then they are gone.
-They are, essentially a drain on the NHS.
+As such, they are a drain on the NHS.
 Parasites, essentially.
 This results in deteriorating patient care and more work and needless stress for ‘real’ nurses.
 They are, thankfully, in the minority, but it’s naive of the NHS to pretend it’s not a problem.

 Me, do a degree?
 I’m not smart enough for that, I just want to look after people.